vincent-peugnet/wcms/README.md

 Install the latest release
 --------------------------

 Simply download the [latest realease](https://github.com/vincent-peugnet/wcms/releases/latest) from github, and unzip it in your hosted folder.
 You can put W at the root of your domain, or in subfolders.
-Then access the adress in your browser and follow the differents steps.
+Then access the address in your browser and follow the differents steps.

 W will ask you for the path you've installed it, if you installed it at the root, leave this field blank, otherwise, indiquate the subfolders like `path/to/wcms`.